 Contact with potential COVID carrier - If your child has been in contact with someone now considered to potentially have the COVID virus, you must exclude your child for 14 days from the time of contact or until that person’s test results come back negative.
 Or if your child is tested, until your child’s test results come back negative.

-Travel outside of Kansas - As per the Kansas Department of Health and Environment, dated July 28, 2020, any travel to Florida on or after June 29th requires a 14-day mandatory home quarantine.
-Googols will follow the KDHE guidelines regarding travel which can be found on their website at https://www.coronavirus.kdheks.gov/.
+Travel outside of Kansas -Travel outside of Kansas - Googols will follow the Kansas Department of Health and Environment guidelines regarding travel which can be found on their website at https://www.coronavirus.kdheks.gov/.
 These restrictions can change at any time, so please check for the most recent version of the Travel Related Quarantine Table.

 10-day closure - In anticipation of COVID exposure within the building at some point requiring us to shut down for 14 days, we are now building 10 extra school-days of closure into the calendar.
 You’ll find many programs are now including this policy.
 The 10-day potential closure period will be for one year starting August 1st, 2020.
 There will be no refunds of tuition for up to 10 school-days, at whatever point in the year this closure might happen.
 In that situation however, staff will remain employed and we will offer virtual learning opportunities for your children.